TheJacksonLaboratory/bioconnect-lib-doc/README.md

 }
 ```

-use the logging as usual with some easy method
+use the logging as usual with some convenient methods

 ```
 logger = logging.getLogger(__name__)